dreamof123/dream_of/README.md

 - **Spacebar**: Start listen for speech.
 - **Escape Key**: Close the app.

+## Version History

+[07.21.23]
+- Refactor to force GUI to wait on user inputs via termninal (when config does not exist)

+[07.20.23]
+- Launch v1

 ## Contributing

 Contributions to Dream-of are welcome!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.